9. Molecules

 9.3.
 MO theory

 Now, the molecular orbitals of the molecular hydrogen cation shown in Figure 9.3 look very similar to the 1s atomic orbitals near the nuclei.
-This suggests that a reasonable strategy for simplifying the problem and developing a general strategy for calculating MOs would be to approximate the MOs as linear combinations of AOs (LCAO).
+This suggests that a reasonable strategy for simplifying the problem and developing a general strategy for calculating MOs would be to approximate the MOs as linear combinations of AOs or basis functions that resemble AOs (LCAO).
 This method is called MO-LCAO and is the cornerstone of MO theory.

-As a minimal example, consider the following approximate MO built from two AOs (which themselves might already be approximations - see previous chapter)
+As a minimal example, consider the following approximate MO built from two AOs or AO-like basis functions

 with the abbreviations